| FLORIDA'S OVERLOOKED WATERS Two Opportunities in the Sunshine State That Quietly Produce Outstanding Bass Fishing By Larry Larsen

 That is 50 miles of shoreline waiting to be fished.
 Largemouth of all sizes are numerous along the weedy banks.
 When searching for optimal fishing waters in that series of canals,

 check out the ones that are not heavily populated.
 More rural canals with heavy shoreline cover such as pencil reeds, cattails and bulrushes are ideal fishing spots.
+Another accessible and productive waterway is The Nine-Mile canal near Port Charlotte.

 Right in the middle of town are miles of canals that receive virtually no fishing pressure.
 One such canal, called Morningstar Waterway, is an excellent place to catch fish.
 There are